Collisional thermometry for Gaussian systems: Analysis

 In this setup we initialize all the ancillae in the vacuum state $\sigma_0 = \frac{1}{2}\mathbbm{1}$ for simplicity, since the addition of TMS will now allow us to generate entanglement \cite{lauratEntanglementTwomodeGaussian2005c}.
 The tunable parameters become (i) the BS interaction and (ii) the temperature, as before, but this time we also have control over (iii) the TMS interaction through the coupling strength $h \tau_{SA}$.
 All other technicalities and assumptions are the same as in the previous section, unless clearly state otherwise.
 Our objective is now to repeat the same investigations but with a different set of parameters.
 The relevant plots are show in Fig.~\ref{fig:QFIPlotGHGrid}.

 We start by fixing the BS coupling if Fig.~\ref{fig:QFIPlotGHGrid}~(a), where we plot the QFI density as a function of $N$ for different values of $h \tau_{SA}$.
 We obtain a very similar behavior to the one observed in Fig.~\ref{fig:QFISqueezingGrid}, where we can see that the effects are even more pronounced.
 The solid line shows the numerical fit and the markers correspond to the numerical values.
 For the $h \tau_{SA} = 1$ (red downward markers) we obtain a large value for the fitting parameter, at $\alpha \approx 212$.
 Note how this is an order of magnitude larger than what we get for most of the other configurations and how this is very clear visually.
 We can see how the number of ancillae necessary to saturate to its asymptotic value is also much larger, around the order of $10^3$, while this happens around $10$ or $10^2$ for the other curves.
 Also note how we can easily perform these simulations even for $N$ or the order of $10^3$, showcasing the usefulness of the Gaussian formalism and the compact expression from Eq.~\eqref{eq:QFI_efficient}.
-Obtaining similar plots for the qubit based model would be out of reach in generic scenarios.
+Obtaining similar plots for the qubit based model would be out of reach in generic scenarios. {For instance, in Ref.~\cite{Seah2019} the authors investigate the scaling up to $12$ qubits.}